x-radio/QuickPID/README.md

 ### Features

 Development began with a fork of the Arduino PID Library.
-Some modifications and new features have been added as follows:
+Modifications and new features have been added as described in the change log and below:

 - Quicker hybrid fixed/floating point math in compute function
-- Built-in `AutoTune()` function automatically determines and sets `Kp`, `Ki` and `Kd`.
-Also determines critical gain `Ku` and critical period `Tu` of the control system
+- Built-in `AutoTune()` function automatically determines and sets `Kp`, `Ki` and `Kd`. and also ultimate gain `Ku` and ultimate period `Tu` of the control system.
+There are 8 tuning rules to choose from
+- [AutoTune](https://github.com/Dlloydev/QuickPID/wiki/AutoTune) uses a precise and low control effort sequence that gets results quickly
 - `POn` parameter now controls the setpoint weighting and mix of Proportional on Error to Proportional on Measurement
-- Reorganized and more efficient PID algorithm
-- micros() timing resolution
+- Reorganized and more efficient PID algorithm, faster analog read function, micros() timing resolution
-- Faster analog read function
-- `GetError()` function added
 - Runs a complete PID cycle (*read-compute-write*) faster than just an `analogRead()` command  in Arduino

 ### Performance